 🟩 Rugged hands free tools

-IoT-enabled smart farm locks can be set up to allow authorized individuals into certain areas, keeping livestock safe, ensuring only approved staff have access to sensitive zones.
 Locks can be programmed to work on schedules, ensuring that storage facilities remain locked after hours or set to open when remote authorization is given, either by mobile device or “chip.”

 🟩 Ventilation and Air Conditioning

-Whether it’s ensuring optimal airflow in livestock barns or maintaining precise temperatures for crop storage, IoT controlled ventilation and AC systems are a game-changer, adapting to changes in wind speed, wind direction, rain fall, heat or cold in real-time.
+Whether it’s ensuring optimal airflow in livestock barns or maintaining precise temperatures for crop storage, IoT controlled ventilation and AC systems are a game-changer, by adapting to changes in wind speed, wind direction, rain fall, heat or cold in real-time.

+IoT-enabled HVAC systems come with sensors that constantly monitor temperature, humidity and air quality.
+These systems adjust ventilation automatically based on reducing the need for manual adjustments.
 Smart sensors automate adjustments and run only when needed, cutting down on energy consumption and operational costs.
 You are improving conditions for livestock and running a more efficient operation.